pixelwatt/method-generator/README.md

-# Sunrise Base Theme Builder
+# Method Generator

-This project allows you to rapidly create custom builds of the Sunrise theme using Gulp and Nunjucks.
+This project allows you to rapidly create custom builds of the [Method](https://github.com/pixelwatt/method) theme using Gulp and Nunjucks.